 Jung Moo Kwan (JMK), which literally means "Righteous Martial Arts Institute" – is an organization of traditional Korean Martial Arts that was introduced into the United States in the 1960s by Korean Martial Arts master Wan Yung Chung.
-JMK is uniquely recognized as one of thirty-one authentic martial arts institutes by the World KiDo Federation of South Korea that teaches authentic, traditional Korean martial arts.

-Master Chung had received advanced dan rankings from prestigious organizations called the Chung Do Kwan and the Oh Do Kwan after many years of training in South Korea in Korean Karate (originally called Kong Soo Do and Tang Soo, and later known as Tae Kwon Do), and in Hap Ki Do.
-He was ranked as an 8th dan at his retirement.
+Master Chung had received advanced Dan rankings from two prestigious organizations called the Chung Do Kwan and the Oh Do Kwan after many years of training in South Korea in Korean Karate (originally called Kong Soo Do and Tang Soo, and later known as Tae Kwon Do), Judo (“Yudo” in Korean), and in Hap Ki Do.

 Dr. Owens is also a pastor, teacher, theologian, and former law enforcement officer.
 He has earned advanced ranks in Kong Soo Do, Hap Ki Do, Classic Tae Kwon Do and Krav Maga.